Leiden University Fund.

 The fund aims to create and sustain a scholarship in astrophysics, astrochemistry and/or astrobiology at the Leiden Observatory.
 The scholarship is awarded once every two years to a gifted student in need of financial support, preferably a student from Asia, Africa or South America.

-The goal of the Prieneke van Hoeve PhD Fellowship Fund is to facilitate academic research in the field of astronomy at Leiden Observatory, the astronomical institute within the Faculty of Science, in particular by funding PhD research.
+The goal of the Prieneke van Hoeve Interdisciplinary Astronomy Fund is to facilitate academic research, preferably interdisciplinary research, in the field of astronomy at Leiden Observatory, the astronomical institute within the Faculty of Science of Leiden University.

 15 July 2009 marked the 100th anniversary of Hendrik Casimir’s birth.
 In honour of what would have been her late husband’s 100th birthday, J.M.
 Casimir-Jonker inaugurated the Professor Hendrik Casimir Fund for the Casimir Research School, set up by the LUF